 Absolutely!
 Glass beads are best when it comes to blasting Pebble Tec.
-Not only will glass bead blasting take a fraction of the amount of time that a pumice stone or brush will, it also does a better and more complete cleaning than any other media available for blasting Pebble Tec.
+Not only will glass bead blasting take a fraction of the amount of time that a pumice stone or brush will, it also does a better and more complete cleaning than any other media available.

 WE DO NOT EMPTY YOUR SWIMMING POOL!
 (This process can be performed year round!)
-Instead, we lower the water level to just below the calcium line (about 6”).
-This gives us enough room to be able to perform the pool tile cleaning and get great results.
+Instead, we lower the water level to just below the calcium line (about 6 inches).
+This gives us enough room to be able to perform the cleaning process and get great results.
 The water will be drained using one of our industrial grade pumps that will lead to a drain in your front yard or street, depending on your preference and city code.

 No. Glass beads and Epsom salt will sink to the bottom of your pool during the pool blasting process.
-Once we’re finished blasting, we use a portable suction device to vacuum the glass bead or Epsom salt out of your pool.
+Once we’re finished blasting, we use a portable vacuum to vac the glass bead or Epsom salt out of your pool.
 With our pool blasting methods, there’s no mess!

-You do not have to be home during the pool tile cleaning process.
-All we need is access to your pool and a water source.
+You do not have to be home during the cleaning process.
+All we need is access to your pool and a power source.

-Although the glass beads and Epsom salt are safe and environmentally friendly, we do ask that you keep people and pets away from the pool during the pool tile blasting process due to the nature of the equipment that we use for pool tile cleaning.
+Although the glass beads and Epsom salt are safe and environmentally friendly, we do ask that you keep people and pets away from the pool during the pool tile blasting process due to the nature of the equipment.